 Did your video amass views that stayed beyond the mandatory 5 seconds of a pre-roll paid ad on YouTube?
 How many of your videos were watched through completely?
 When do people tend to fall off?

 Answers to questions like these are very helpful.
-They can aid you knowing the success or failure of a campaign.
-But they also could tell you crucial factors such as when video content and topics become no longer interesting to your audience.
-Understanding factors like that could help with future video making/content creation plans.
+They can aid you in knowing the success or failure of a campaign.
+But they can also tell you crucial factors such as when video content and topics become no longer interesting to your audience.
+Consider video length, for starters.
+TikTok, for example, serves short-form, vertical video very well.
+Whereas, YouTube may be a better place to host your longer, in-depth video content.

 All this to say, impressions still can be insightful for a big picture outlook on a campaign.